Technical documentation - Yacana 0.2.0

 MAX_ITERATIONS_ONLY |

-but will loop until achieving the maximum iteration, which can be set in the EndChat()
+Max iteration can be set in the EndChat() class.

 |